 Passive Consent occurs when a parent is asked to return a consent form if they do not want their child to participate in a study, whereas active consent occurs when a parent is asked to sign a consent form indicating they are willing to allow their child to participate in the study.
 Regardless of the form of consent used for parents, the child must always be given the opportunity to assent or consent (depending on capacity, see GN 6.8) to participate.
 The BREB will consider the use of passive consent with approval from the school district for youth in grades 9-12 because the youth would generally be mature enough to consent for themselves outside of the school setting.
 Passive consent in younger children is not permissible, unless a strong case is made justifying its use.
 All studies proposing passive consent in younger children will require full board review.
 Please note that school boards have their own requirements regarding consent.
 If the BREB approves passive consent in a study, but the school board does not agree with the decision, the researchers will be asked to change their consent forms to active consent.
 Please ensure lay language is used in all consent forms as not all parents are able to understand the complexities of some consent forms.

-Pages 31-32 of TCPS2 state, "For consent to be informed, prospective participants shall be given adequate time and opportunity to assimilate the information provided, pose any questions they may have, and discuss and consider whether they will participate.
+Article 3.2 of the TCPS2 includes the following: "For consent to be informed, prospective participants shall be given adequate time and opportunity to assimilate the information provided, pose any questions they may have, and discuss and consider whether they will participate.
 The time required for this initial phase of the consent process will depend on such factors as the magnitude and probability of harms, the complexity of the information conveyed and the setting where the information is given".
 Thus, there is no standard amount of time required for consent, which should be entirely dependent on the nature of the study.
 Please indicate the amount of time between when the participant is provided with information about the study and how long they have to decide, providing a rationale for your response.